nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 6.3.1 Question Commands

-The student questions feature keeps track of questions raised by a student to his tutor.
-It comprises of the following commands:
+The Question commmands keep track of questions raised by a student to his tutor.
+They comprise of the following commands:

 * `AddQuestionCommand` - Adds a question to a specified student.
 * `SolveQuestionCommand` - Marks a specified question from a specified student as solved.